LibraryOfCongress/api.congress.gov/Documentation/MemberEndpoint.md

     - `<zipCode>` (e.g., 20510)
       - The postal zip code for the member’s office in Washington, D.C.
     - `<officeTelephone>`
       - Container for the member’s telephone contact information.
-The `<officeTelephone>` container may include the following child:
+An `<officeTelephone>` container may include the following child:
       - `<phoneNumber>` (e.g., (202) 224-4242)
         - The telephone number for the member’s office in Washington, D.C.
 - `<leadership>`
   - Container for the leadership positions available on Congress.gov that the member has held during their membership/tenure of service.
-The `<leadership>` container may include the following child, which is repeatable:
+A `<leadership>` container may include the following child, which is repeatable:
     - `<item>`
       - Container for individual leadership positions held by the member during a Congress.
-The `<item>` container is repeatable and may include the following children:
+An `<item>` container is repeatable and may include the following children:
       - `<type>` (e.g., President Pro Tempore)
         - The title of the leadership position held by the member.
       - `<congress>` (e.g., 113)